 In this way the British monarchy survived, by denying its reality.
 That reality had been crushed in the nationalism of the First World War.
 Monarchy had hardly been a perfect system of government – the Russian royal family acted as autocrats, and the Kaiser has been described as a bombastic sabre rattler, who was too late in his desperate efforts to make amends by using his family contacts to try to find peace.
 But though governments largely ended any role for monarchy after 1918, previous arrangements were perhaps preferable to what followed.
 The fall of international kings and queens led on to the rise of nationalist dictators, the legacy of which remains with us in independence movements to this day.
 It is almost symbolic that the trigger for the First World War was the assassination of Archduke Ferdinand, heir to the Hapsburg throne, by a Serbian separatist.

 So next time you see the Queen held up as a national symbol, it is worth remembering that the history of monarchy does not support this.
-Best Eight is a whimsical picture of the real history of monarchy translated into the future.
+Best Eight is a whimsical picture of that history translated into the future.